GabrielSlima/blog/articles/software-development-life-cycle.md

         your own data.
     </p>
     <p>
-        Object-oriented desing is the process of identifying the objects (their data, interfaces and implemetations)
+        Object-oriented design is the process of identifying the objects (their data, interfaces and implemetations)
         and how they interact with each other to solve one or more problems.
-        It is an approach to Software Desing.
+        It is an approach to Software design.
 The process of desiging software solutions.
         The solution can be low-level (component or algorithm) or high-level (architecture).